-In addition to teaching film craft, the DFFB attaches particular importance to the development of each student’s individual creative voice, and to intense creative collaboration through practice.
+In addition to teaching the craft of filmmaking, the DFFB prioritises the development of each student’s individual creative voice as well as practical—and intensive—creative collaboration.

-In terms of entrance requirements and scope of studies, the DFFB is comparable to German state universities of fine arts, or arts and sciences programmes of study.
-The DFFB, however, does not offer master’s or bachelor’s degrees.
-For directing, producing, and cinematography students, the curriculum ends with the production and completion of a graduation film.
+For directing, producing, and cinematography students, the programme ends with the production and completion of a graduation film.
 For screenwriting students, it ends with the completion of a graduation screenplay.
 All graduates receive a DFFB diploma.

-Every year, 6–10 students from Germany and abroad are admitted into each specialist department.
-Students are grouped together in certain courses and divided according to their specialisations in others.
+Every year, 6–10 students from Germany and abroad are admitted into each programme.
+Students take certain courses all together; other courses are divided by specialisation.

-In addition to imparting the necessary craft skills, the DFFB attaches particular importance to the development of each student’s individual voice, and to the creative collaboration between students of each specialisation.
+In addition to teaching the craft of filmmaking, the DFFB prioritises the development of each student’s individual voice as well as the creative collaboration between students in each specialisation.

-Practical and theoretical classes are conducted by lecturers who work in the film industry: screenwriters, producers, directors, cinematographers, editors, sound engineers, and others.
+Practical and theoretical classes are taught by lecturers who work in the film industry: screenwriters, producers, directors, cinematographers, editors, sound engineers, etc.

-The duration of studies varies depending on the specialisation.
-Screenwriting students require three and a half years to complete their programme, while Directing, Producing, and Cinematography students require four years.
-In addition to these four years, students in the directing, producing, and cinematography specialisations must develop and complete their graduation film, which usually takes another two years.
+Screenwriting students require three and a half years to complete their programme; directing, producing, and cinematography students require four years.
+In addition to these four years, students in the directing, producing, and cinematography specialisations must develop and complete their graduation film, which usually requires two additional years.

-One academic year is divided into three teaching and production blocks (trimesters) and consists mainly of classes which take place over the course of one or several weeks.
+One academic year is divided into three teaching and production blocks (trimesters) and consists mainly of courses, which each last a minimum of one week.
 This structure allows students to work intensively with their lecturers.
-There are also weekly events for the whole academy, such as film screenings and discussions.
+There are also weekly events for all students and staff, such as film screenings and discussions.

-At the end of each trimester, one week is reserved to present recent films and writing projects for discussion within the academy.
+At the end of each trimester, one week is reserved for students to present—and discuss— recent films and writing projects to their peers and teachers.

 Structure of the programme

-Classes for the main studies are offered to all, leaving the choice to the individual student.
-Interdisciplinary study is expressly encouraged.
-The syllabus of the main studies serves the purpose of professional development, and at the same time is intended to provide orientation and inspiration for the individual’s artistic progression.
-Students are encouraged to acquire a broad range of knowledge, helping them in order to be able to make films under the existing cultural and economic structures.
-In addition to the classes, there are several educational events throughout the year such as story development colloquia, individual consultations, masterclasses, trips to film festivals, and international exchange programmes.
+Courses in the main studies are offered to all students; students can therefore choose their own courses and are encouraged to take an interdisciplinary approach.
+The curriculum of the main studies focuses on the professional and artistic development of each student.
+Students are encouraged to learn about all the different aspects of filmmaking to be able to create films within the existing cultural and economic structures.
+In addition to courses, there are several educational events throughout the year such as story development colloquia, individual consultations, masterclasses, trips to film festivals, and international exchange programmes.

-Within the main study programme, further film projects are routinely developed and produced.
-Screenwriting students write scripts for short films as well as for feature-length films, genre projects, and pilots and “bibles” for television series.
-Directing, cinematography, and producing students shoot their third year film (IF, 30 minutes maximum) in teams, and then begin developing their graduation film, which can be of any length or genre.
+During the main studies, film projects are frequently developed and produced.
+Screenwriting students write scripts for short films, feature-length films, genre projects, and pilots and bibles for television series.
+Directing, cinematography, and producing students shoot their third-year film (also known as IF, max.
+30 min.) in teams, and then begin developing their graduation films, which can be of any length or genre.